UCOMstudy/UCOM-data-collection/FIXING.md

 - `religiosity`: how to convert '.'? -> `NA`?
 - `real_domestic_3`: how to convert '.'? -> `NA`?

+## Anderson_Australia

+Only has one numeric file also with text fields.

 ## NewZealand_McNamara

 Only has one numeric file also with text fields.

+## Lebanon_Saab

+Citizenship all NAs

+A huge amount of unrecognized variables.

+- "On the whole, men ma_1" ...     ?